rotati/rotati.github.io/_posts/2015-01-14-using-the-benchmark-ruby-standard-library-module.md

 ### Background

-When an application grows in size it's common for these to slow down considerably in the face of heavy usage.
+When an application grows in size it's common that it may slow down considerably in the face of heavy usage.
 Rather than looking at the larger picture its often best to take a microscope and look closely at the performance of the code, method by method, line by line.
-One tool that the Ruby Standar Libary provides to assist with this is [Benchmark](http://ruby-doc.org/stdlib-2.0/libdoc/benchmark/rdoc/Benchmark.html).
+One tool that the Ruby Standard Library provides to assist with this is [Benchmark](http://ruby-doc.org/stdlib-2.0/libdoc/benchmark/rdoc/Benchmark.html).
 Lets take a quick dive into the features of the Ruby Benchmarking tool!

 ### Contrived Example: Compare Array Sort with Hash Sort

 I say this is contrived becuase we are going to compare two methods that are essentially quite different in their implemntation.
 However the main point of this exercise is to get up and running with the Benchmark tool.
-Probably most importantly, it snot possible to sort a Hash and so `sort_by` returns a sorted Array of Arrays.
-Anyway, we expect to see `sort_by` on Hash to be _slower_ than the Array sort!
+Probably most importantly to note, is that it's not possible to directly sort a Hash and therefore `Hash#sort_by` returns a sorted Array of Arrays.
+Anyway, we expect to see `Hash#sort_by` on Hash to be _slower_ than `Array#sort`.

 What we will do in this example is create an `Array` of 10,000 random characters and sort that.
-Then we will create a `Hash` with the _values_ of the Hash set the to the random characters.
-The reason we set the values to the random characters is becuase Hash keys are unique and we are only using the ASCII character set and therefore we only have 255 characters to play with.
+Then we will create a `Hash` with the _values_ of the `Hash` set the to exactly the same random characters.
+The reason we set the values to the random characters is becuase `Hash` keys must be unique and we are only using the ASCII character set and therefore we only have 255 characters to play with.

-Here the code to create our `Array` and `Hash` object:
+Below is the code to create our `Array` and `Hash` object:

 {% highlight ruby %}
 10_000.times.with_index do |i|